 The 76th Annual Babies Hospital Alumni Day took place on Friday, April 25, 2014.
 The 36th Annual Hattie Alexander Lecture, “Pertussis: What are we going to do about Increasing Disease?” was delivered by Kathryn Edwards, MD, the Sara H. Sell and Cornelius Vanderbilt Chair in Pediatrics and the Director of the Vaccine Research Program at the Vanderbilt University School of Medicine.

-The Babies Hospital Distinguished Alumni Award was presented to Dr. John M. Driscoll, Jr., Reuben S. Carpentier Professor Emeritus and former Chairman of the Department of Pediatrics from 1992 thru 2007.
+The Babies Hospital Distinguished Alumni Award was presented to Dr. Michael Katz, Reuben S. Carpentier Professor Emeritus and former Chairman of the Department of Pediatrics from 1976 until 1992.

-- Edward C. Curnen, Jr. Award: Daniel Stephens, MD (3rd year resident)>
+- Edward C. Curnen, Jr. Award: Cristina Fernandez, MD, MPH

 The Edward C. Curnen Jr. Award was established by Dr. Curnen’s colleagues to honor the house officer who best exemplifies the ideas of humane and compassionate patient care that Dr. Curnen so manifestly displayed during his long and distinguished career in pediatrics.

 The William Perry Watson Prize is the oldest award in the Department of Pediatrics.
 Established in 1922 by a gift from Dr. Watson, the prize is awarded annually to the member of the graduating class “showing the most valuable work in the study of the diseases of infants and children during his or her regular courses.”
 Dr. Watson was a graduate of the P&S Class of 1878 and went on to become the Medical Director of the Prudential Life Insurance Company.